Introduction to Financial KPIs for MSPs

 On the other hand, having too few KPIs leaves you with an incomplete picture of your MSP business’s performance.
 You may miss valuable insights or fail to foresee future problems.

 So, how do you determine which KPIs to track and which to ignore?
 Here are some pointers:

 - Consider how the KPIs you choose can align with your business’s goals, both in the short and long terms.

 - Reevaluate your KPIs as your needs change.
 The KPIs that work one year may become ineffective in the next.

 - Consider how your KPIs interact.
 In some cases, a single data point doesn’t convey all the information you need, but it can be combined with another bit of information to provide valuable insight.
 For example, if you want to track customer growth, a simple “total customers” KPI wouldn’t be a good measure of this since it wouldn’t consider the varying levels of revenue and profit from each account.
 In contrast, collecting data points for total customers, total sign-ups over the last thirty days, and customer attrition over the preceding thirty days would provide a far more accurate assessment of your overall customer growth or loss rate.

 Using this data, you could then investigate any recent changes or trends that may be contributing to any attrition or growth.
 Also, comparing KPIs from one year to the next can help you identify any trends that may be seasonal.

-To assist further in identifying appropriate KPIs for MSPs, here’s a checklist you can follow when considering a KPI.
+To assist further in identifying appropriate MSP KPIs, here’s a checklist you can follow when considering a KPI.
 If most of the answers to the questions below are yes, it’s a good KPI to track: